canonical/charm-relation-interfaces/interfaces/tracing/v2/README.md

 ### Provider

 - Is expected to publish the url at which the server is reachable.
 (This will happen in any case and doubles down as an acknowledgement of receipt)
-- Is expected to comply as good as possible with the requested protocols, activating the corresponding ingesters.
+- Is expected to comply as good as possible with the requested protocols, activating the corresponding receivers.
 - Is expected to run a server accepting trace submissions on **all** the supported **and** requested tracing protocols.
 - Is expected to publish, for each protocol it accepts, the port at which the server is listening along with the name of the supported protocol.